Siddhesh-Agarwal/blog/cm5jaf4s3000409jsc0vxfshl.md

 ## **TL;DR**

 The ongoing debate between Object-Oriented Programming (OOP) and Functional Programming (FP) is pointless.
 It doesn't matter if you use FP or OOP as long as you solve the problem.
-Developers should focus on the main idea of data flow, which is how data moves, changes, and adds value in a system.
+Developers should focus on the main idea of data flow, which is how data moves, changes, and adds value to a system.
 By focusing on good data movement and transformation, we can make our projects clearer, more adaptable, and more efficient.
 Thinking about data flow helps programmers handle challenges more effectively.

 ![](https://i.imgflip.com/9foylc.jpg align="center")